Testimonial videos | Customer story video creator | HeyGen

 Healthcare providers need patient testimonials while respecting HIPAA privacy requirements.
 AI avatars deliver patient success stories without exposing patient identity.
 Treatment outcomes, experience testimonials, and facility recommendations are all possible with privacy protection.

-Use case: Medical practice generates patient testimonial videos highlighting treatment experiences and outcomes without HIPAA breaches or patient privacy concerns.
+Use case: Medical practice generates patient testimonial videos highlighting treatment experiences and outcomes without HIPAA violations or patient privacy concerns.

-Use case: E-commerce brand posts a customer testimonial video three times a week.
-Engagement rates are 4x higher than product-only content.
-Directly attributed to 20% of new customer acquisition
+Use case: E-commerce brand posts customer testimonial video three times a week.
+Engagement rates 4x higher than product-only content.
+Direct attribution to 20% of new customer acquisition

 Social media testimonial content

 Adapt customer testimonials for social media distribution.
-15–30 second testimonial highlights for Instagram Reels, TikTok, LinkedIn.
-A regular cadence of customer testimonial videos builds consistent social proof as an ongoing content strategy.
+Create 15–30 second testimonial highlights for Instagram Reels, TikTok, and LinkedIn.
+A regular cadence of customer testimonial videos builds consistent social proof as part of your ongoing content strategy.

 Use case: E-commerce brand posts a customer testimonial video three times a week.
 Engagement rates are 4x higher than product-only content, with direct attribution to 20% of new customer acquisition.